Face to Face (Mya song): Synopsis

 The music video for "Face to Face" begins with the singer looking at her reflection in a mosaic of broken mirror pieces before she fades out and is replaced by a young girl peering into the mirror.
 The youngster represents her as a child and later audiences are introduced to an older girl depicting the singer as a teenager.
 An interracial couple in the roles of her parents are busy arguing and carrying on while the girls display a range of emotions.
 In the midst the drama happening in the background, present-day Mýa is at peace.
 Eventually, she shares the screen with the younger versions of herself before being seen as her much older self from the future.

 Remixes

 Extending the impact of the original single, the singer released a series of remixes.
 On August 15, 2025, she teased and previewed a remix on Instagram with the caption "FaceToFace Summer Remix" set for an August 19 release.
-Produced by Beatz Mikey, the Caribbean-influenced Summer Remix infuses the track with breezy, uptempo R&B textures was released four days later on August 19, 2025.
-The following week, on August 26, 2025, the singer released DMV remix featuring fellow DMV native artist ADÉ which adds a sharp lyrical edge that connects back to the singer's hometown roots.
+Produced by Beatz Mikey, the Caribbean-influenced Summer remix infuses the track with breezy, uptempo R&B textures and was released four days later on August 19, 2025.
+The following week, on August 26, 2025, the singer released the DMV remix featuring fellow DMV native artist ADÉ which adds a sharp lyrical edge that connects back to the singer's hometown roots.